-Suncorp's Climate Change Action Plan has been adopted by the Board of the Company.
-This defines how the Suncorp Group will work with its customers and communities to support a transition to a net-zero carbon emissions economy by 2050 through commitments to:
+Suncorp's approach to climate change is strategically linked to Suncorp's purpose of building futures and protecting what matters.
+This approach is underpinned by the Suncorp Climate Change Action Plan which has been adopted by the Board of the Company.
+The Climate Change Action Plan addresses Suncorp's climate change commitments and defines how the Suncorp Group will work with its customers and communities to support a transition to a net-zero carbon emissions economy by 2050.
+The plan has four key pillars: